 - Both how intellectual property laws react to and provoke complex technological phenomena and how technological developments affect and contribute in shaping IP rules globally.

 - The fundamentals of intellectual property laws and how it applies to patent and trade mark litigation.

 Language of Instruction

-Lectures, classroom discussion and term paper.
+Lectures, exercises, self-study, term paper.